 - 1 tsp vanilla extract

-- 2 tbsp melted chocolate, cooled (which is about 2 tbsp of chocolate chips)
+- 2 tbsp melted chocolate cooled (which is about 2 heaping tablespoons of chocolate chips)

 - Preheat the oven to 350 degrees F. Line a muffin tin with 12 cupcake liners.